System Design Space

 Public open-source release

-YDB is released as open source distributed SQL database with ACID transactions and automatic sharding.
+YDB is released as an open-source distributed SQL DBMS with ACID guarantees and automatic sharding.

 February 6, 2025v24.3.15.5